-It was hot, hot, hot, when we visited.
-So the best part for us was making our way down to the sugar-white beach afterward.
+So the best part for us that day was making our way down to the sugar-white beach afterward.

 We dove into the tequila-clear waters for a long refreshing swim.

-Aaaahhh… The Mayans picked a good spot for this city.
+The Mayans picked a good spot for their city of Tulum.

 What else to do in Cancun?

 From snorkeling in the Cancun Underwater Museum to boat cruises to Isla Contoy, there are many more things to do in Cancun.

 Where to stay near Cancun?
 Read our review of the luxury all-inclusive Grand Velas Riviera Maya